rebelsky/sams-assorted-musings-reflections/eng207-1b-assignment.md

 * Martone

 Which did I choose?
-I ended up debating between the pieces from the first day of class, either the ??? piece, which we discussed, and the Edward Abbey piece, which we did not discuss.
-The ??? was a bit more lyrical and, while I did not need to replicate all that lyricism, I ended finding more that I liked (and thought I could replicate) in the Abbey piece.
-I did want to borrow ???'s use of multiple definitions of a word, but there was more in the Abbey.
+I ended up debating between the pieces from the first day of class, either the Ehrlich piece, which we discussed, and the Edward Abbey piece, which we did not.
+The Ehrlich was a bit more lyrical and, while I did not need to replicate all that lyricism, I ended finding more that I liked (and thought I could replicate) in the Abbey piece.
+I did want to borrow Ehrlich's use of multiple definitions of a word, but there was more in the Abbey that resonated.
 What about the Kincaid piece?
 The Kinkaid piece, while wonderful, was also painful, and I thought I'd do myself and Kincaid a disservice by trying to replicate that tone.

 Here's the assignment I wrote for myself.
 Implicit in the assignment is "include these seven forms".